About Indira Gandhi International Airport (DEL), Delhi

 In 2016, Indira Gandhi International Airport (DEL) in Delhi was the first airport in India to begin a project with Xovis.
-Operated by Delhi International Airport Limited (DIAL), Delhi was ready to invest in digitalizing their operations and Xovis technology fit the bill.
-The airport team's optimism and drive to improve their passengers' travel experience by improving management of passenger flow led to all major touchpoints in DEL's Terminal 3 being covered by Xovis 3D sensors.
+Operated by Delhi International Airport Limited (DIAL), Delhi was ready to invest in digitalizing its operations and Xovis technology fits the bill.
+The airport team's optimism and drive to improve their passengers' travel experience by improving the management of passenger flow led to all major touchpoints in DEL's Terminal 3 being covered by Xovis 3D sensors.
 This initial project also included the Departure Security in DEL's Terminal 1.
-When Xovis landed, all IT requirements for the Xovis Passenger Tracking System (PTS) were met without a single hiccough and the installation of the sensors was succinctly organized by the airport.
+When Xovis landed, all IT requirements for the Xovis passenger flow management system were met without a single hiccough and the installation of the sensors was succinctly organized by the airport.
 This project went so smoothly that while Xovis was still configuring the system, DIAL was eagerly awaiting the new data – so much so that multiple follow-up projects were already set in motion.

-Xovis and DIAL continued their happy collaboration by expanding coverage of the Xovis PTS in Terminal 3's International Departure Security area in 2017.
-The airport knew it needed this extension due to overflow and thanks to new reporting based on Xovis PTS data, they could see exactly in which direction to grow the space and how to cover it.
-The following year, the Terminal 3 Visa on arrival area and Domestic to International Transfer also became equipped with Xovis PTS.
+Xovis and DIAL continued their happy collaboration by expanding coverage of the Xovis passenger flow management system in Terminal 3's International Departure Security area in 2017.
+The airport knew it needed this extension due to overflow and thanks to new reporting based on Xovis passenger flow management system data, they could see exactly in which direction to grow the space and how to cover it.
+The following year, the Terminal 3 Visa on arrival area and Domestic to International Transfer also became equipped with Xovis passenger flow management system.

 Xovis Video: Delhi Airport Terminal 3 - Physical Distancing Indicator

+Creating the triangle, connecting the dots.
 To complete the current Indian airport triumvirate that is glad to be improving operations and the passenger experience based on data, Chennai International Airport (MAA) began a collaboration with Xovis in 2020.
 MAA's new terminal is under construction and most of the touchpoints will be covered by Xovis PTS.
-From the departure vestibules and check-ins, to international and domestic departure security areas all the way through to gate counters and baggage claims, the new terminal will have access to the data it needs to optimize passenger flow.
+From the departure vestibules and check-ins to international and domestic departure security areas all the way through to gate counters and baggage claims, the new terminal will have access to the data it needs to optimize passenger flow.
 Sadly, due to the current global pandemic, construction work has slowed down from its regular plans of finishing by early 2021.
 Nevertheless, the plans remain in place and once the ceilings are finished, IDDS and Xovis will begin the installation.